+A font is a formal set of text characters, including letters, numbers and punctuation, created by a graphic designer in a particular style.
 Not all fonts are created equal and some typefaces may be more or less accessible for readers with visual impairments, visual processing disorders and dyslexia.
-That’s because letters differ in their design, including their height, weight and shape.
-Additional factors such as the spacing between letters, words and lines on a page, text size, text colour and background can all impact on readability.
+For example, Dyslexie font is a font designed specifically for dyslexic readers.
+OpenDyslexic was also designed for people with dyslexia.
+Additional factors such as letter spacing, the spacing between words and lines on a page, font size, text color and background can all affect readability and reading speed.

-By making each letter unique, designers reduce the chance that one letter will be mistaken for the other during reading.
+By making each letter unique, graphic designers reduce the chance that one letter will be mistaken for the other during reading.
 This works especially well for mirror letters like b/d and p/q.
 It also helps for the letter l and the number 1, f/t and a/o/c.

 This is a free option with good differentiation between the letters b and d.